 At year-end 2007, we were party to a venture that developed and marketed fractional ownership and residential products.
 In 2008, we purchased our partner's interest in that joint venture together with additional land.
 Cash consideration for this transaction totaled \$42 million and we acquired assets and liabilities totaling \$80 million and \$38 million, respectively, on the date of purchase.
 In 2008, we also purchased real estate for a timeshare project for a total purchase price of approximately \$63 million.
 Cash consideration totaled approximately \$39 million, and non-current liabilities recorded as a result of this transaction were \$24 million.
 In addition, in 2008, we purchased real estate for another timeshare project for cash consideration of \$47 million.
-Also in 2008, we purchased units in an existing building for our timeshare operations for cash consideration totaled approximately \$27 million, and we acquired assets and liabilities totaling \$28 million.
-Cash consideration totaled approximately \$27 million, and we acquired assets and liabilities totaling \$28 million.
-Cash consideration totaled approximately \$27 million, and we acquired assets and liabilities totaling \$28 million, respectively, on the date of purchase.
+Also in 2008, we purchased units in an existing building for our timeshare operations for cash consideration of approximately \$14 million.
+We also purchased real estate for another timeshare project for \$28 million.
+Cash consideration totaled approximately \$27 million, and we acquired assets and liabilities totaling \$28 million and \$1 million, respectively, on the date of purchase.